swami701/image-classification-grab-ai-sea-challenge/README.md

 # image-classification-grab-ai-sea-challenge
-- This project contains the necessary basic solution for the [Grab SEA Computer Vision Challenge](https://www.aiforsea.com/computer-vision)
+- This project contains the basic solution for the [Grab SEA Computer Vision Challenge](https://www.aiforsea.com/computer-vision)

 ### Introduction
 This repository contains a simple python API for classifying the cars based on the make, model and year.
 It includes
 - Health check endpoint
-- Classify endpoint to classify the car make
+- Classify endpoint to classify the car make, model and year.
-- Get transactions sum based on transaction id

 This project uses the [TensorFlow](https://www.tensorflow.org) library for the image classification.